SilverHammer/mananon/README.md

 mananon
 =======

-Manaon is an endevor to create an anonymous cloud environment that allows for secure encrypted communications between parties working in the system.
+Manaon is an endevor to create an anonymous distributed community managed mesh environment that allows for secure encrypted communications between parties working in the system.